masasam/dotfiles/README.md

 This dotfiles is for Archlinux.

-Because there is no such as a distribution without make,
+Since there is no such as a distribution without make,

-If you make Makefile you can correspond to any distribution.
+if you make Makefile you can correspond to any distribution.

 Let's make a Makefile immediately.